Lite³

 https://doi.org/10.3390/computers13040089

-A data format is described where all entries are organized as key-value pairs inside of a B-tree.
+A serialization format is described where all entries are organized as key-value pairs inside of a B-tree.
 The paper authors got their idea from SQL databases.
 They noticed how it is possible to insert arbitrary keys, therefore being schemaless.
 Also, performing a key lookup can be done without loading the entire DB in memory, thus being zero-copy.

 They theorized that it would be possible to remove all the overhead associated with a full-fledged database system, such that it would be lightweight enough to be used as a serialization format.
 They chose the name Lite² since their format is lighter than SQLite.